West Des Moines Water Works

 Is Bottled Water Safer?

 Bottled water is not held to the same requirements for testing as tap water.
-PFAS has been found in a number of different bottled water brands.
+PFAS have been found in a number of different bottled water brands.
 Check out this study done by Consumer Reports.

 What is West Des Moines Water Works doing about PFAS?

 The utility has and will continue to be in regular contact with IDNR regarding the detection of PFOA and PFOS and appropriate strategies to employ, if needed.
 The presence of PFAS compounds could be new, but it may also reflect the availability of more refined and accurate testing, which now can detect levels as low as 1.9 ppt compared with earlier methods that could only detect levels as low as 17 ppt.
-One particular shallow well reported higher numbers than the others, and WDMWW has limited its use until we can address its issues.

 Additional sampling of our wells and evaluation of options to keep PFAS out of our finished water are ongoing.